Freight Shipping from Orlando to Long Beach

 How much does it cost to ship freight from Orlando to Long Beach?

-Full truckload (FTL) rates from Orlando, FL to Long Beach, CA currently range from $6,134-$7,560 for a standard dry van load over the 2,853-mile route.
+Full truckload (FTL) rates from Orlando, FL to Long Beach, CA currently range $6,134-$7,560 (roughly $2.18-$2.66 per mile over 2,853 miles).
 LTL shipments typically cost $1,769-$2,825 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Long Beach?